kirthi2005/SQL-MYSQL-NOTES-SELF/README.md

 # SQL-MYSQL-Launchcode

-This repository conatins Exercises, Studios and Notes from **Launchcode's SQL and Databases** course curriculum
+This repository conatins SQL notes.

 You can find the **notes** in the attached doc in the repository